 Sovereign Territory:

-Grafters X Change and the Food Forest Studio reside on traditional Oneida territory, part of the the Haudenosaunee Confederacy.
+Grafters X Change and the Food Forest Studio reside on traditional Oneida territory, part of the Haudenosaunee Confederacy.
 Oneida territory has never been ceded.
 May this land acknowledgement help enable real and meaningful reparations.

 We do our work in the Susquehannah River watershed, which drains into the Chesapeake Bay.
 The Oneida Lake watershed (within the larger Oswego River/ Finger Lake watershed, which drains into lake Ontario), as well as the Mohawk River watershed (that drains into the Hudson) are very close.